Mullineux map: $d$-balanced partitions and $d$-runner matrices: Balanced partitions

-In the rest of this section we collect several lemmas to prove the main result of this section --- the map $\Ms_e$ preserves the property of being $d$-balanced.
+We now collect several lemmas to prove the main result of this section --- the map $\Ms_e$ preserves the property of being $d$-balanced.
 We start with some extra basic properties of leading beads.

 \begin{lemma} Let $B$ be a $\beta$-set of a partition and let $0 \leq i < j$ be integers. \begin{enumerate}[label=\textnormal{(\roman*)}] \item If $b_i - b_j = (j-i)e$, then for any integer $k$ such that $i\leq k \leq j$ we have $b_i - b_k = (k-i)e$ and $b_k - b_j = (j-k)e$. \item If $b_j$ does not lie in $\Ms_e(B)$, then $b_i - b_j > (j-i)e$. \end{enumerate} \end{lemma}